Problem Overview Specification Examples Connect

 Feedback & Outcome Signals

 Standardized results that enable learning.
-Success, partial success, failed—with reason codes and performance data.
+Success, partial success, or failure, with reason codes and performance data.

 Specification